philippinespire/pire_ssl_data_processing/README.md

 **Make a copy of your raw data in the RC**

-Now that you have your data, make a copy of your raw files in the long-term carpenter RC dir **ONLY** if one doesn't exits already (if you copied your data from the RC, a long-term copy already exists)
+Now that you have your data, make a copy of your raw files in the long-term carpenter RC dir **ONLY** if one doesn't exist already (if you copied your data from the RC, a long-term copy already exists)

 *The RC drive might only be available from the login node (you won't find it after getting a working node, i.e. `salloc`).
 If you already `salloc` and can't find the RC, type `exit` and try again*
 ```sh